-C API above is just an entrypoint and it delegates core stuff to the C++ API.
+C API above is just an entrypoint and it delegates core stuff to C++ API.

-Major classes are described below.
-One must implement these classes (and some more classes) to create a backend.
+Here are major classes are described below.
+One must implement these classes(and some more classes) to create a backend.

-- · Backend: Responsible for creating a backend context which is a set of backend components - BackendContext: Holds data for the current session and also responsible for creation of tensor objects and kernels - BackendContext::genTensors: Creates tensor objects - BackendContext::genKernels: Creates kernels - IConfig: Configurations and miscellaneous stuff (global, not session based) - ITensorRegistry: A set of tensor (ITensor) objects that are used by the current backend
+- Backend : Responsible to create a backend context which is a set of backend components - BackendContext : Holds data for the current session and also responsible to create tensor objects and kernels - BackendContext::genTensors: Create tensor objects - BackendContext::genKernels: Create kernels - IConfig: Configurations and miscellaneous stuff (not session based, global) - ITensorRegistry: A set of tensor(ITensor) objects that are used by the current backend